alvare/clrnds-blog/posts/2018-01-26-wave2blofeld-building-a-midi-thing-in-c.md

 Thankfully for reference I had [Jonas Norling's page](http://www.lysator.liu.se/~norling/blofeld.html) which kindly offers the binary format explained and a reference implementation.

-For starters, the Blofeld wants 128 samples of little-endian signed 21 integers each, that is integers between -1048575 and 1048575. `audiofile` loads samples as floating point numbers between -1 and 1, so first of all we normalize every sample.
+For starters, the Blofeld wants 128 samples of big-endian signed 21-bit integers each, that is integers between -1048575 and 1048575. `audiofile` loads samples as floating point numbers between -1 and 1, so each loop we normalize every sample and then load it in 7-bit triplets [Edit: Jonas' post says "21-byte little-endian" numbers, which is weird because 21-bytes is a lot and anyway little-endian didn't work for me, so I guess that's a typo].

-Then it's a matter of following the spec, and building a 410 byte array which is the SysEx message.
-We need to send a message for each of the 64 waves of the wave table.

-Here is the part of the message where the samples get loaded:

 ```cpp
     for (int i = 0; i < 128; ++i){